Last updated: October 18th, 2023

-One of the best things about traveling in Azerbaijan: Baku hotels are some of the most gorgeous ones in the country as many of them offer beautiful views of the city skyline!
-The best area to stay in Baku is at the heart of Icherisheher, the Old City.
+There are tons of amazing accommodations in Baku.
+The best area to stay in is at the heart of Icherisheher, the Old City.
 Having your base there means you’ll be within walking distance of most attractions in Baku and just a short taxi ride away from the other ones.
-There are tons of amazing hotels and hostels in this city.
-My top picks are below.
+Here are my top recommendations.